nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Implementation Choice: Why MarkCommand is implemented this way**
 * We have only chosen to consider 3 general statuses {`YTS`, `IP`, `DONE`} since these are very general labels that the Professor can use to identify the current status of an FYP project.
-This makes it very user friendly since there are a fixed number of statuses that can be used.
+This makes it very user-friendly since there are a fixed number of statuses that can be used.

 * We have also used the studentId to uniquely identify the project of the student the Professor